xanmanning/vagrant-kubernetes-cluster/README.md

-# Kubernetes Cluster on OpenSUSE built with Vagrant and Ansible
+# Kubernetes Cluster on Ubuntu built with Vagrant and Ansible
 ## Code to Kubernetes in 15 minutes.

 ### Introduction